mmito/GreenAid/doc/TheJoelTest.md

 ## Do you do hallway usability testing?

 Yes, hallway usability testing asserts that getting feedback from 5 people should be enough, so we just did that.
-(We asked permission to use their names and first letter of their surnames for privacy.)
+(We asked permission to use their names for privacy.)

 Here are the results:

-Defne E. - Liked the background and the look of the panel.
+Defne - Liked the background and the look of the panel.
 Suggested to change the font color and type from black to white.

-Zeynep Y. - Suggested to rename the tab names.
+Zeynep - Suggested to rename the tab names.
 Also the font type.

+Alessia - Liked the background and the frames.
+Suggested to change the place of the username displayed.
+Also suggested font type change.

+Irem - Suggested to extend the frame of the game tab.